ceph/ceph/doc/radosgw/admin.rst

 Quota Management
 ================

-The Ceph Object Gateway enables you to set quotas on users and buckets owned by users.
+The Ceph Object Gateway makes it possible for you to set quotas on users and buckets owned by users.
 Quotas include the maximum number of objects in a bucket and the maximum storage size a bucket can hold.

 - **Bucket:** The ``--bucket`` option allows you to specify a quota for buckets the user owns.